 His mouth twisted, and he said, a little more softly, “I’ve always thought that one was just another way of saving that privilege is the only justification that matters.”

-Ryan’s eyes gleamed, and suddenly his mussed up hair and loosened tie made him look passionate and invested rather than well, messy.
-I’ll grant you, The_Lord_Gust’s viewership was of a more historical bent than most, but I was still surprised to see how Ryan had silenced most of the audience.
+Ryan’s eyes gleamed, and suddenly his mussed up hair and loosened tie made him look passionate and invested in the topic rather than well, unhinged.
+Of course The_Lord_Gust’s viewership was of a more historical bent than most, but I was still surprised to see how Ryan had silenced most of the audience.
 I could barely hear any tittering from the people around me anymore.

 “You know, I have to admit it,” He continued.
 “I think there’s a place in the world for the comfortable lies and the convenient excuses.
 I’m not sure a society that finds itself at home with the harshest truths is one I want to live in.
 Even the worst archaeologist has the decency to hope their lies will be believed.
-That’s beneath your level.
-Isn’t it, Mr. Gust?”
+But that’s beneath your level, isn’t it, Mr. Gust?”
 He asked, towards the man who loved his titles possibly more than all his wealth and fame combined.
 He did not stir from his stone visage, only blinking lazily a few times.

 My hand tightened on the wine glass, the narrow glass handle cool against my palm.
 His gaze seemed to dance across people’s faces, meeting my eyes, then moving away with his grin a little wilder than before.. “’Exclusivity, you see, is the only currency that matters to the powerful.
-Do you give favors no one else can give?
+Can I offer favors no one else can give?
 Do I have a picture no one else can match?
 Do I have the most special thing so I can be the most special person?
-It’s paintings, wines, rusty chandeliers, anything they can imagine.”
+It’s paintings, wines, rusty chandeliers, anything you can slap a label on and call coveted.”
 He gestured towards the rest of the room.

-“At least history has some interest in preservation.
-It takes a unique kind of richness to buy a room full of relics so people can paw at them in person.
+“At least the cause of history has some interest in preservation.
+It takes a unique kind of wealth to buy a room full of relics so people can paw at them in person.
 I mean -” He patted the nearest pedestal, only to come across the hammer of Southside Sorrows.
 It wasn’t the most convenient conversation piece, but he lifted it up anyway.
 He tossed in the air, and caught it in both hands.
-“Just because I can see the appeal doesn’t make it okay.”
+“Are any of you proud of yourselves?”

 “Mr. Neville,” Staling called, “perhaps it’s best that you –”

 “That I what, Ms. Butler?
-That I don’t knock anything too valuable over, after such a long speech on the true value of everything in this room?”
-If anyone couldn’t have sensed the influence of the vodka in that smile, they could now.
+That I don’t knock anything too valuable over, after such a long speech on the true worth of everything in this room?”
+If the audience couldn’t have sensed the influence of the vodka in that wide and shiny grin, they could now.
 “Fair point, fair point.
 But still, I don’t know.
-If you’re going to turn these relics into a carnival procession, how much value is really in them.
+If you’re going to turn these relics into a carnival procession, how much value is really in them?
 Sometimes, you know, you’d do anything, pay any price, just so you can let some of that frustration out.
 What’s the harm in it, Mr. Gust?
-Exclusivity doesn’t need something to be whole.
-Break something unique, and those pieces still fetch a good price!”
+That’s the beauty of exclusivity.
+It doesn’t need something to be whole.
+Break something unique, and you could probably fetch a higher price for all the pieces!”

-Too late, someone put the pieces together.
+Too late, someone figured out what was happening.
 Someone from Security lunged forward even as Staling barked out an order.
 But Ryan was swift, almost graceful, as he raised the hammer above his head and brought it down on the table with those three ceramic bowls.

 Everyone heard the sound of shattering, a fragile thing being turned into sharp little pieces.
 Unfixable.
 Unrecognizable.
 Zebadiah Gust screamed, and for the space of about one minute, the room was in chaos.